-In late 2018, there was an unprecedented cluster of shark bite incidents in Cid Harbour in the Whitsundays.
+In late 2018, there was a cluster of shark bite incidents in Cid Harbour in the Whitsundays.

 Cid Harbour is primarily a site for boat mooring and sharks are active in this area.
 No one should swim in Cid Harbour under any circumstances.